Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 [![NTLM Relay](/assets/uploads/2020/03/ntlm_relay_basic.png)](/assets/uploads/2020/03/ntlm_relay_basic.png)

 And it's all working out!
 Indeed, from the client's point of view, on the left part on the diagram, an NTLM authentication takes place between the attacker and him, with all the necessary bricks.
-The client sends a negociate request in its first message, to which the attacker replies with a challenge.
+The client sends a negotiate request in its first message, to which the attacker replies with a challenge.
 Upon receiving this challenge, the client builds its response using its secret, and finally sends the last authentication message containing the encrypted challenge.

 Ok, that's great but the attacker cannot do anything with this exchange.
 Fortunately, there is the right side of the diagram.
 Indeed, from the server's point of view, the attacker is a client like any other.
 He sent a first message to ask for authentication, and the server responded with a challenge.
 As **the attacker sent this same challenge to the real client**, the real client **encrypted this challenge** with **its secret**, and responded **with a valid response**.
 The attacker can therefore send this **valid response** to the server.